 Our community - our commitment

 Kingston is a community that recognizes that people are its most valuable asset.
 We create opportunities for all people to enjoy our city and contribute as productive citizens.
 We will work to prevent and remove barriers for persons with disabilities on City properties and services.
 We will also create public awareness and educate both the public and private sectors regarding the requirements of the Accessibility for Ontarians with Disabilities Act (AODA), the Ontario Building Code, and the Ontario Human Rights Code.
+Many of Kingston's playgrounds offer inclusive play experiences.
+Even more accessible features can be found at City Park, Memorial Centre Park, Rotary Park, Lake Ontario Park and Welborne Park.

 The 2018-2022 Multi-Year Accessibility Plan is designed to complement and to be an extension of past plans and accessibility updates.
 This document includes strategies which will help make the City of Kingston more accessible to all its residents and visitors ensuring the accessibility standards under the AODA are fully implemented by 2025.